 The Space

 Before scheduling your wedding, you want to make sure that the space is appropriate for your guest count.
 The fourth floor accommodates 100 guests.
-If you would like seating (which is what we almost always see with larger groups), City Hall can provide up to 60 chairs.
+If you would like seating (which is what I almost always see with larger groups), City Hall can provide up to 60 chairs.
 This means that the remaining 40 guests would stand behind the chairs along the back wall.
 (See the photo below).

 The atmosphere of the fourth floor is the best in the entire building.
 It feels light, airy, and grand, as there is no ceiling directly overhead.
 Overall, you get a sense of grandeur that doesn’t exist elsewhere in the building, or honestly in many buildings that you’ll likely visit in your lifetime.